In “New England Under Glass,” Tovah Martin took everything we love about the New England landscape and captured it in a series of lovely terrariums.

 - Add 1 tablespoon of horticultural charcoal to the bottom layer and mix it with the pebbles.

-- Firm the moss and water lightly.
+- Water the cypress lightly.